james2doyle/ohdoylerules.com/content/demo/generated-content-title.md

-/*
+---
-Title: Generated Content Article Title
+Title: "Generated Content Article Title"
-Description: Generated Content Article Title
+Description: "Use Generated Content in CSS to show an Article link in plain text"
-Date: 2012-10-18
+Date: "2012-10-18"
-Category: Demo, Web
+Category: "Demo"
-Template: post
+Template: "post"
-Keywords: generated, content, article, title, jsfiddle, title, button, work */
+Keywords: ["generated", "content", "article", "title", "jsfiddle", "title", "button", "work"]
+---

 I like [jsFiddle](http://jsfiddle.net/ "jsFiddle").
 I often use it for prototyping.
 I might want to see what I can make in css or maybe I want to build a little template.
 A perfect example, I used it to mockup my [work](http://ohdoylerules.com/work/ "Work") section.

-Since it is just a repeating template, I built the classes and styles in jsFiddle and thenjust dropped in the php echos.
+Since it is just a repeating template, I built the classes and styles in jsFiddle and then just dropped in the PHP `echo`s.
 Anyway, here is something I made.
 It uses generated content.
 You can use HTML attributes in CSS.
 This is a classic example:

 ```css
 /*! styles for printing */